xiaohan2012/daily-reading/week-plans/nov-28.md

 ## wilson's algorithm

 december/sampling-steiner-tree-using-cycle-popping.md

+- cycle popping for steiner tree

 next step:

-- explain it clearly to Cigdem
+- imagine explaining it clearly to Cigdem

-- document it formally
+think about the following:

+- needs to understand the equivalance between cycle popping and LERW
+- does termination within finite time hold?
+- does the probability distribution hold?